-Chicks Are Smarter Than Babies
+Chicks Are Smarter Than Babies: Facts About Chickens

-Human babies can typically grasp object permanence at around seven months- however baby chicks develop this ability sometimes in as little as 2 days old.
+Human babies can typically grasp object permanence at around seven months- however, baby chicks develop this ability sometimes in as little as 2 days old.

-Did you know that chickens experience rapid-eye-movement (REM) sleep?
-Its during REM sleep that we dream- we like to think that our chickens are dreaming about that nice fresh straw we’ve just lined their nesting box with.
+During REM sleep, we dream- we like to think that our chickens are dreaming about that nice fresh straw we’ve just lined their nesting box with.

 However, Muffy, the oldest chicken ever, lived until she was 22 years old!
 Muffy was a Red Quill Muffed American Game born in Maryland.

 Hens Comb’s Get Larger Just before They Lay

 Hens give off numerous signs when they are ready to lay an egg.
-For instance, her comb will become a much more vivid red and she will act more submissively.
+For instance, her comb will become a much more vivid red, and she will act more submissively.

-10. Chickens Were the First Bird to Have Their DNA Sequenced
+Scientific Facts About Chickens, They Were the First Bird to Have Their DNA Sequenced

 Chickens Outnumber Humans By Roughly 4 To 1

 Not only does this make them the most common type of bird on the planet it also means they nearly outnumber humans by 4 to 1.

-12. Dinosaurs = Chicken?
+Pre-historic Facts About Chickens: Dinosaurs = Chicken?

-It’s strange to think isn’t it that those tiny little chickens in our backyard have evolved from something as dangerous as a t-rex! [source]
+It’s strange to think, isn’t it, that those tiny little chickens in our backyard have evolved from something as dangerous as a T-Rex! [source]

 Hens Talk To Their Chicks before They Hatch

 Did you know that hens ‘talk’ or cluck to their chicks whilst they are still in their eggs?
-As the chicks grow older and develop within the eggs they also begin to peep and squeak back to their mum.
+As the chicks grow older and develop within the eggs, they also begin to peep and squeak back to their mum.